europanite/client_side_ai_training_environment/SECURITY.md

 ## Supported Versions

-The following table shows which versions of `browser_based_ai_training` are currently being supported with security updates.
+The following table shows which versions of `client_side_ai_training` are currently being supported with security updates.

 | Version | Supported          |
 |---------|--------------------|